hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250618600v1-reply-to-emergent-llm-behaviors-are-observationally-equivalent-to-da.md

 ---
 layout: default
-title: Reply to "Emergent LLM behaviors are observationally equivalent to data leakage"
+title: "Reply to \"Emergent LLM behaviors are observationally equivalent to data leakage\""
 ---

 # Reply to "Emergent LLM behaviors are observationally equivalent to data leakage"